agray/RubyRobot/README.md

 Contains app and test branches.

-To run app run 'ruby ruby_robot.rb' from the app directory.
+To run the application run 'ruby ruby_robot.rb' from the app directory.

-To run test install the test-unit gem and execute 'ruby test_suite.rb' from the test directory.
+To run test install the minitest gem and execute 'rake test' from the root directory to execute the tests.

 See Documentation directory for more information on requirements.